Tal-lev/Tools_of_the_Trade/README.md

 While the mod has been tested decently well it is recommended to backup your save from %USERPROFILE%\Saved Games\Hades II\Profile*.sav in case there are issues.

+## Credits

+- @zerp on discord for posing all enemies without codex entries

 ## Issues

 Report any issues on the mod [github](https://github.com/Tal-lev/Tools_of_the_Trade/issues) or [Hades Modding discord](https://discord.gg/KuMbyrN)